Divorce Mediation in Los Angeles County and Orange County

 Like attorneys, all divorce mediators have certain strengths.
 Some mediators are great with high-conflict custody matters, while others are great with complex financial matters.
 It’s advisable that you identify an individual whose skills, background, and experience match the issues contested in your divorce.
 A divorce mediator with experience helping high asset couples will understand advanced terminology and have familiarity with complex or abstract forms of income.
 There are often complex issues involved in these types of cases that could hinder settlement so it’s important that the mediator understands both spouse’s needs.
 Your family law attorney can help you find the mediator who will be the best fit for your case.

-Call Johnson Attorneys Group at (949)-942-8784 to request a private consultation with an experienced Orange County family law attorney to discuss whether mediation is right for your family law case.
+Call Johnson Attorneys Group at (949)-942-8784 to request a private consultation with an experienced Los Angeles County or Orange County family law attorney to discuss whether mediation is right for your family law case.